3 Essential Business Communication Skills Every Leader Needs

 Honing your business communication skills.

-But with some attention and practice, you can start “talking the talk” with confidence.
+When talking about themselves, most leaders don’t do themselves justice.
+But with some thought and practice, you can start “talking the talk” with confidence.

-Start by honing your 30-second introduction.
-Then, break down what value you offer, finally, share a personal backstory that shows the real you.
+Start by honing your 30-second introduction, then break down the value you offer, and finally, share a personal backstory that shows the real you.

 The more familiar you are with your answers, the easier it’ll be to share them live — and the more you can focus on staying present, connecting with the people, and enjoying the experience.